-Trump-incited Violence and chaos hit Capitol Hill
+Trump-incited violence and chaos hit Capitol Hill

 — Manu Raju (@mkraju) January 6, 2021

 Protesters chased past police into the Capitol, chanting, “We want Trump!”
-Inside the House chamber, members of Congress were told “to put on gas masks” as police administered tear gas, the Associated Press reported.
+Inside the House chamber, members of Congress were told to “put on gas masks” as police administered tear gas, the Associated Press reported.

 Lawmakers who were stranded in their offices tweeted through the mayhem.
 “I am sheltering in place in my office,” Rep. Haley Stevens (D-Mich.) tweeted.
 “I can’t believe I have to write this.”
 Rep. Elaine Luria (D-Va.) said reports of “a pipe bomb” outside compelled her to evacuate.